beeldengeluid/extending-peertube/_posts/2021-07-08-updating-videos-with-the-api.md

 comments: false
 ---

 After bulk importing videos into a channel you might realize that you have forgotten to set something for all videos or that you made a mistake in setting something.
-With the help with some Python scripting and the PeerTube API it's possible to bulk update your videos and this post shows how that can be achieved.
+With the help with some Python scripting and the PeerTube API it's possible to bulk update your videos and this article shows how that can be achieved.

 <!--more-->